tsauvajon/twelvefa/Readme.md

 ## Next steps

-- Create a secure connection with SSL
+- Create a secure connection with
+- Cache the dependencies for faster Docker builds
 - Improve monitoring: use New Relic, Data Dog or grafana to create useful dashboards
 - Improve logging: write more logs, e.g. log errors
 - Use a configuration manager: use Vault or KMS to manage configs